XLLM @ ACL 2025

 • Non-archival extended abstracts:

 Cross-submissions are welcome.
-Authors can submit extended abstracts up to 6 pages (short) to 8 pages (long), with unlimited pages for references.
+Authors can submit extended abstracts up to 2 pages, with unlimited pages for references.
 An extended abstract may report on work in progress or work that has already appeared in or been accepted by another venue within two years before the workshop.
 It does not need to be anonymized, but should state explicitly where it was originally accepted or published.
 Accepted extended abstracts will be presented as posters and will not be included in the workshop proceedings.

 In addition to papers submitted directly to the workshop, which will be reviewed by our Programme Committee, we also accept papers reviewed through ACL Rolling Review and committed to the workshop.
 Please check the relevant dates for each type of submission.